matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 An extended motivation is provided at [the end of this document](#user-content-appendix-b-issues-with-the-current-fallbacks).

-There are similar benefit for not adding a fallback to edits.
+There are similar benefits to not adding a fallback to edits.
 This proposal focuses on replies for simplicity, but encourages [MSC2676](https://github.com/matrix-org/matrix-doc/pull/2676) to drop the edit fallback or remove it [when moving to extensible